oodennis20/pizaa-inn/README.md

-# Delani Studio Application
+# Pizaa inn Application
-#### The Delani Studio, 28th september 2019
+#### The Pizaa inn, 5th October 2019
 #### By **Dennis Otieno**
 ## Description
-This application allows the users to view the services offered by Delani Studio and their portfolio.
-The users can be able to contact the organization and get a reply via their emails, which is the user inputs.
-All this is made possible by the management done by the Mailchip.
+This application allows the users to view the services offered by Pizaa inn which enables them to choose the size of pizaa of their choice and be able to order for them online.
+The users also have the option of whether to be delivered for or not.
+I f the user wants the delivery to be successful then the email,areaname,apartment number and the specific door number should be provided.
 ## Technologies Used
 the application uses html and java script
 ## Support and contact details
 oodennis@gmail.com
 ## BDD
-Once the user clicks on the specific service logo they get to read the description under that specific service.
-When they hover over the portfolio images they are supposed to see the name of the specific portfolio they are pointing to.
-On the contact us form, the user inputs their name, email and message they would like to pass to the orgnization.
-By post request method all the information is received by the organization as per the use of the API key through the Mailchip.
-Once the request is successful, the user will recieve a pop up saying thank you and telling you that the message was recieved successfully.
+Once the user clicks on the submit button it will automatically reset the fields the user had already filled.
+The user also has the choice of making as many orders as they want as long as after filling the required fields the user clicks on the 'anotherorder' button which will save the users first choices of the crust,toppings and also the size.
+After the user is done , should click on the submit button which will calculate the total/grand cost that the user is to be charged.
 ### License
 MIT License Copyright (c) 2019 **Dennis Otieno**